Wolf's Head Society: Establishment

 The initial delegation, including ten Class Day officers from the Class of 1884 and led by Edwin Albert Merritt, met in secret during their senior year with the aid of members of the Class of 1883 who were "eager to start a society provided the evil features of the old societies would be eliminated.
 [The graduating and rising seniors] were unanimous on this point."
 Included among the supporters from the Class of 1883 were members touted as sure selections to Bones or Keys by the publishers of the Horoscope, an undergraduate publication that provided feature material on the most likely taps.
 The pro-society seniors won the Class Day vote, 67 - 50.

 The new society was conceived on or about June 5, 1883.
-Among undergraduates the fledgling group was known as the "Fox and Grapes" for the Aesopian fable of jealousy.
+Among undergraduates, the fledgling group was known as the "Fox and Grapes" for the Aesopian fable of jealousy, The Fox and the Grapes.

 The two older societies suffered by comparison with Wolf's Head.
-The New Haven Register reported in 1886: "Wolf's Head is not as far out of the world, in respect to its public doings, as are [Bones and Keys].
+The New Haven Register reported in 1886:

+"Wolf's Head is not as far out of the world, in respect to its public doings, as are [Bones and Keys].
 There is a sufficient veil of secrecy drawn around its mechanism, however, to class it with the secret societies, and this gives it a stability and respectability in Yale College circles that it might not have otherwise...."

 The society was managed similarly to finals clubs associated with the Sheffield Scientific School; however, it soon took on almost all aspects of the older societies.
+Today, Wolf's Head is a member of the "Big Three," which includes Scroll and Key and Skull and Bones, and the "Ancient Eight" societies which includes Book and Snake, Elihu, Berzelius, Mace and Chain, and St. Elmo’s.